 There’s a famous proverb that fear and courage are brothers—you can’t get to the courageous move without first channeling through fear.
 Of course, most of us don’t want to think about those daunting challenges that could cripple your business.
 One of my favorite interviews for my book was with Virgin Galactic Astronaut, Loretta Hidalgo.
 Loretta shared, “Fear is just a piece of information.
 It’s evolutionary, created to protect you.
 Fear is not trying to hurt you.”
 When was the last time you audited what could take your entire vertical down (industry fear)?
 Where could your product simply be stronger (product fear)?
 Is your message and story not as sticky as you hoped for (perception fear)?
 Proactively smoke out and address your business fears so you can put a plan together to shrink them down vs, the alternative, which is having them take YOU down.
 As a Seinfeld fan, I’ll admit I enjoy being able to say I’m in the fear shrinkage business.
 Now is the time to make fear your friend.
 The businesses that win shrink fear.
 They turn ‘there’s no time like the present’ into ‘there’s no time but the present’.

 Simon Sinek got it right.
 It’s critical that we do the hard work to get clarity on our why.
-If I were to add on to this, it’s simply that leaders must make sure they inject a rally cry inside that why.
+If I were to add on to this, it’s simply that courageous leaders must make sure they inject a rally cry inside that why.
 If you want your staff to stick around, you need to find that truthful, purposeful, emotional and differential purpose that makes employees want to come to work everyday.
 You can make a case that there’s no proof that SpaceX will succeed on fulfilling their “rally cry in their why” purpose of creating human life on another planet.
 But the people who choose to work for Musk are just as excited to be on a cultural rocket ship as much as working on literally rocket ships.
 They want that story and are willing to stick around for this all-encompassing worthy calling.
 We spend a lot of time in marketing talking about call to actions.
 But a call to action doesn’t galvanize a staff like a call for action.

 Without a doubt, the hardest part of it all is taking action.
 Remember, you’re never going to have every bit of knowledge served up to you on a silver platter to make a call.
 If you wait too long, you will most likely get past by a competitor.
 Trust the knowledge you have, which builds inner belief, to ultimately, help you take courageous action.
 If we’re going to have a conversation about courage we’re really have a conversation about change.
 Whether change is happening at the innovation level, the culture level or the story level, treat these change opportunities like experiments.
-Build an Experimental Task Force and, if you’re in a leadership role, grant them time, space and a budget to come back with recommendations on these experiments.
+Build an Experimental Task Force and, if you’re in an effective leadership role, grant them time, space and a budget to come back with recommendations on these experiments.
 This means allocating budget for experiments in annual planning (make it a line item).
 And for those experiments with promise, double down with more resources.
 Remember, as Marshall Goldsmith warns, what got you here, won’t get you there.